ibm-cloud-docs/vpc/ha-dr-new.md

 The strategy for disaster recovery is to provide scripting automation to restore a VPC workload in a recovery location.
 For example, when a region becomes unavailable it is the customer's responsibility to migrate the workload and associated data to an available region.
 IBM has support for the Terraform infrastructure as code system that can be used to define workloads with parameterized locations and performance.
-The VPC API, SDK, and CLI can be used by customers to create scripts to recover resources in an available location during a disaster.
+Customers can use the VPC API, SDK, and CLI to create scripts to recover resources in an available location during a disaster.
 For more information, see [Planning for disaster recovery](/docs/resiliency?topic=resiliency-PlanningforDR).

 You can learn more about using IBM Cloud Object Storage, IBM Cloud Schematics that provide Terraform-as-a-Service, and deployable architectures in [Using IBM Cloud services in your disaster recovery](/docs/resiliency?topic=resiliency-KeyServicesTitle).